linode/docs/docs/guides/databases/general/how-to-install-and-use-replibyte/index.md

 ---
 slug: how-to-install-and-use-replibyte
-author:
-  name: Linode Community
-  email: docs@linode.com
+title: "How to Install and Use Replibyte to Assist with Database Development"
 description: 'This guide explains how to use Replibyte to seed a database with transformed production data.'
-og_description: 'This guide explains how to use Replibyte to seed a database with transformed production data.'
-keywords: ['use Replibyte','install Replibyte','Replibyte Linux','transform database Replibyte']
+keywords: ['use Replibyte', 'install Replibyte', 'Replibyte Linux', 'transform database Replibyte']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
+authors: ['Jeff Novotny']
 published: 2023-02-24
 modified_by:
   name: Linode
-title: "How to Install and Use Replibyte to Assist with Database Development"
-contributor:
-  name: Jeff Novotny
 external_resources:
 - '[Replibyte Introduction](https://www.replibyte.com/docs/introduction)'
 - '[Replibyte GitHub page](https://github.com/Qovery/Replibyte)'